/*

 * @param h the height of the specified rectangular area

-if the interior of the Shape
+* @return true if the interior of the Shape and

 * the interior of the rectangular area intersect, or are